microsoft/pai/docs/manual/cluster-admin/how-to-uninstall-openpai.md

 #  checkout to a different branch if you have a different version
 git checkout pai-0.14.y

-# delete all pai service and remove all service data
+# delete all PAI service and remove all service data
 ./paictl.py service delete

 # delete k8s cluster